12 Oct How Administrators Can Support Teachers to Improve School Culture

 We want to make sure everyone is doing the right thing all the time.
 We care about our students.
 And too much is on the line.
 But if our teachers are always stressed and stretched too thin, student achievement will suffer.

 Effective communication through check-ins

 Check-ins with teachers aren’t just about seeing how they’re doing emotionally.
 They’re also to see how your policies are affecting their classroom experience.
-Regular check-ins to see what’s working in their virtual (or blended) classrooms and not working is truly active listening.
+Regular check-ins to see what’s working in their virtual (or blended) classrooms and what’s not working, is true active listening.
 It’s a way to keep communication open and allows teachers to feel supported.

 Listen to their anxieties, concerns, and make changes when necessary.
 Likely, you’ll be changing and evolving together and regularly.

 This creates transparency and builds trust, making an isolating and uncertain time a little easier.